fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-01-21-powershell-provision.md

 ## Exec

-Exec makes sure that I can monitor the exit code of a command line tool:
+`exec` makes sure that I can monitor the exit code of a command line tool:

 ```powershell
 function exec {